sabomagicfeet/MovieAPI/README.md

 ---- As a feature list---
-1. User is returned a list of movies matching the criteria provided with certification suitable for their  age.
-2. User can search for movies for the any of the following combination of criteria: language/genre/actor/year/certification + age
+1. User can search for movies for the any of the following combination of criteria: language/genre/actor/year/certification + age
-3. The user can view the list of their favourite movies
+2. The user can view the list of their favourite movies
-4. The user can search the list of their favourite movies based on a criteria
+3. The user can search the list of their favourite movies based on a criteria
-5. The user can add to their list of favourite movies
+4. The user can add to their list of favourite movies
-6. The user can delete from their list of favourites.
+5. The user can delete from their list of favourites.